dmoore1989/quenchd/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Beers, CheckIns, and Comments.
+I will begin building out the beer react components to get the front end of the project underway.
+I will create `Index`, and `IndexItem` in react.

 [Details][phase-one]